 - You are frustrated because you know that the hardships you experience because of your disabilities are made worse by the actions of others and the environment in which you live.

-- You know that your life has little meaning to the elected officials of the Commonwealth in which you live as that Commonwealth has been ranked 39th in health, safety, and quality of life for those with profound disabilities.
+- You know that your life has little meaning to the elected officials of the Commonwealth in which you live as that Commonwealth has been ranked 39th in health, safety, and quality of life for those with disabilities.

 - You are unable to explain that there are indirect hardships imposed by other people’s ableism, systemic failures, and lack of accessibility and “visitability”.

-SPARC, a 501(c)(3) corporation, provides that deserved option of essential day programs and services for young adults with profound disabilities, which programs and services simply do not exist anywhere else in our community or the Commonwealth.
+SPARC, a 501(c)(3) corporation, provides that deserved option of essential day programs and services for young adults with disabilities, which programs and services simply do not exist anywhere else in our community or the Commonwealth.

 SPARC currently partners with four community centers (McLean, Reston, Providence, and Arlington Mill) and the Church of the Good Shepherd in Vienna to provide services throughout Northern Virginia.

-SPARC provides a place for young adults with profound disabilities to explore and expand their passions and interests, through diverse and general learning activities that are designed to be flexible and meet a variety of skill development needs and through opportunities to enhance learning.
+SPARC provides a place for young adults with disabilities to explore and expand their passions and interests, through diverse and general learning activities that are designed to be flexible and meet a variety of skill development needs and through opportunities to enhance learning.